db47h/rand64/README.md

 Test with ent:

-	Entropy = 7.997964 bits per byte.
+    Entropy = 1.000000 bits per bit.

     Optimum compression would reduce the size
-	of this 80000 byte file by 0 percent.
+    of this 8388608 bit file by 0 percent.

-	Chi square distribution for 80000 samples is 225.61, and randomly would exceed this value 90.00 percent of the times.
+    Chi square distribution for 8388608 samples is 1.03, and randomly would exceed this value 30.97 percent of the times.

-	Arithmetic mean value of data bytes is 127.6890 (127.5 = random).
+    Arithmetic mean value of data bits is 0.5002 (0.5 = random).
-	Monte Carlo value for Pi is 3.144978624 (error 0.11 percent).
+    Monte Carlo value for Pi is 3.132008102 (error 0.31 percent).
-	Serial correlation coefficient is 0.000496 (totally uncorrelated = 0.0).
+    Serial correlation coefficient is 0.000228 (totally uncorrelated = 0.0).

 ## io.Reader wrapper
 Not an actual PRNG.